Scaling Multi-Agent Environment Co-Design with Diffusion Models: Introduction

 \textit{Critic Distillation for Knowledge Sharing.} To address sample inefficiency, we break the separation between agent training and environment optimization.
-Instead of treating agent training as a black box, DiCoDe employs a distillation mechanism to explicitly share knowledge from the MARL critic directly into an environment critic used to guide the diffusion model.
+Instead of treating agent training as a black box, DiCoDe explicitly distils environment value estimates from the MARL critic into an environment critic used to guide the diffusion model.
+The MARL critic confers three key advantages: (1) it is trained on full trajectories rather than just scalar episode returns, (2) it filters intra-episode stochasticity to improve training stability and (3) tracks the current policy to mitigate policy shift.
 This provides a dense, low-variance, and up-to-date learning signal for the environment generator without freezing agent or environment generation policy at any point, thus drastically reducing the need for costly simulation rollouts and rapidly adapting the environment generator to the current agent capabilities.

 We evaluate DiCoDe on a suite of challenging multi-agent co-design scenarios adapted from established benchmarks in warehouse management (D-RWARE) \citep{christianos2020shared}, wind farm control (WFCRL) \citep{bizon2024wfcrl}, and multi-agent pathfinding (VMAS) \citep{bettini2022vmas}.
 Our experimental results demonstrate that DiCoDe significantly outperforms existing co-design methodologies, discovering environment-policy pairs that improve task rewards by up to $39\%$ while achieving a $66\%$ reduction in sample complexity.